fury-gl/fury/docs/source/posts/2023/2023-08-21-joaodellagli-final-report.rst

     And this was not the only feature I had implemented for this API, as the use of *WindowToImageFilter* method opened doors for a whole new world for FURY: The world of post-processing effects.
-With this features setup, I managed to implement a *gaussian blur* effect, a *grayscale* effect and a *laplacian* effect for calculating "borders":
+With this features setup, I managed to implement a *gaussian blur* effect, a *grayscale* effect and a *Laplacian* effect for calculating "borders":

     .. image:: https://raw.githubusercontent.com/JoaoDell/gsoc_assets/main/images/gaussian_blur.png
        :align: center